d4goxn/scms/design/architecture.md

 The server exposes its functionality to the client through a RESTful HTTP interface.
 Client views are interchangeable, as far as the server is concerned.
 For exploring the HTTP interface interactively, I recommend using the [Postman](http://www.getpostman.com/) addon for Chromium / Google Chrome.

-### HEAD /<entity-name>

-Returns a basic HTTP header describing the entity.

-#### Response Parameters

- - `Content-MD5` can be used to determine if client side entity has changed on the server.

 ### GET /

 Retrieves the main view, which loads the view controller code.
 What happens next depends on the view itself: it could show an ultra minimalist page with a few links to other parts of the site, or it could start pulling in sorted, filtered content like a news site, or anything in between.

+### HEAD /<entity-name>

+Returns a basic HTTP header describing the entity.

+#### Request Parameters

+ - `Content-MD5`: Specify the client's version of the entity.
+If it matches the MD5 has of the entity on the server side, a `304 not modified` response will be sent.

 ### GET /<entity-name>